 \section{Motivating problems revisited}

-Schemes A and B are applicable to the motivating problems in Section~\ref{applications}, and yield controlled approximations of: (i) the stationary distributions of a chain, and (ii) the exit distributions and occupation measures associated with exit times of the chain.
-First, note that Assumption~\ref{assumption}$(i)$--$(ii)$ is satisfied automatically because both one-step matrices $P$ of discrete-time chains and rate matrices $Q$ of continuous-time chains are Metzler.
+Schemes A and B are applicable to the motivating problems in Section~\ref{applications}.
+They yield controlled approximations of: (i) the stationary distributions of a chain, and (ii) the exit distributions and occupation measures associated with exit times of the chain.
+First, note that Assumption~\ref{assumption}$(i,ii)$ is satisfied automatically because both one-step matrices $P$ of discrete-time chains and rate matrices $Q$ of continuous-time ones are Metzler.